cap-js-community/odata-v2-adapter/README.md

   If not detected automatically, the model path can be set with option `model`.

 - Run `node srv/index` from the project root to start the server:

   - OData v2 service will be available at http://localhost:4004/v2/<odata-v4-service-path>
   - OData v4 service shall be available at http://localhost:8080/<odata-v4-service-path>

+- A deployed version of OData v2 proxy shall have option `target` set to the deployed OData v4 backend URL.
+  This can be retrieved from the CF environment using [node-xsenv](https://github.wdf.sap.corp/xs2/node-xsenv) module, e.g. from the `destinations` environment variable.

 Note that `@sap/cds` and `express` are peer dependency and needs to be available as module as well.